 This field, if present, indicates that the target device supports low latency measurement gap activation request for DL-PRS measurements.
-The UE can include this field only if the UE supports mg-ActivationRequestPRS-Meas and mg-ActivationCommPRS-Meas defined in TS 38.331 [35].
+The UE can include this field only if the UE supports mg-ActivationCommPRS-Meas defined in TS 38.331 [35].